What does Security Bank & Trust Co. do with your personal information?

 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include:

-• Social Security number and transaction or loss history
+• Social Security number

-• Account balances and checking account information
+• Account balances

-• Payment history and wire transfer instructions
+• Payment history

 When you are no longer our customer, we continue to share your information as described in this notice.